Car Accident Lawyer in Atlanta, GA

-- I don’t feel injured.
-Should I take a ride to the hospital in an ambulance?
 You will definitely need to go to the hospital for an immediate examination if you are unsure of the injuries you have suffered or have suffered serious bodily harm.
 Even if you think nothing is wrong, you should schedule a visit with our regular doctor as quickly as possible.
-This is a big part of seeing that your rights are protected should injuries began to show in the time after your car collision and you need to seek compensation.
+This is a big part of seeing that your rights are protected should injuries began to show in the time after your car wreck and you need to seek compensation.

-How Much Does a Atlanta Car Accident Lawyer Cost?
+How Much Does an Atlanta Car Accident Lawyer Cost?

-A few of the auto accident attorneys in Georgia are now billing on a contingency-fee basis.
+A few of the car accident lawyers in Atlanta, Georgia are now billing on a contingency fee basis.
 However, there are mostly those that demand a large retainer to be working on your case.
 People that have been injured in auto accidents and require legal counsel but cannot afford a high retainer or costly hourly fees have been recognized by these attorneys.
-A contingency-fee basis means that the fee the car accident lawyer is charging is contingent on his or her ability to recover your compensation.
+A contingency-fee basis means that the fee the Atlanta car accident lawyer is charging is contingent on his or her ability to recover your compensation.
 If your lawyer cannot get compensation for you, you will owe that car accident lawyer nothing.
 However, if the accident attorney does get your compensation, the fees for legal services will be subtracted from the amount you receive.
 This amount usually consists of a percentage of the compensation obtained.